2020 New York Open Betting Preview, Odds and Picks

 Unfortunately, the American announced his withdrawal from this just before the tournament kicks off.
 The 32-year-old World No. 40 finished runner-up in the inaugural tournament in 2018.

 2020 New York Open Pick

-The 2020 edition of the New York Open is stacked with a mix of veterans and up-and-comers that are capable of pulling off surprises.
+To sum everything up, this tennis competition is stacked with a mix of veterans and up-and-comers.
+Any one of them are capable of pulling off surprises.
 ATP Tour betting sites say that despite the presence of John Isner, Milos Raonic and Nick Kyrgios, Reilly Opelka is expected to retain the title based on his familiarity with the New York hardcourts and his fine play.